Captain Gwyn Perrett (737-800 Simulator Owner)Occupation: Mechanical Engineer/Business owner

 Occupation: Broadcaster Supervisor

 Ken has had a passion for flight since childhood and gained his private pilots license in 2005 and is endorsed on Cessna 152/172 and Mooney aircraft with about 200 hours in his logbook.
 Ken began flight simming to assist his real world flight training and quickly got hooked on the hobby of home cockpit building and is currently on his 3rd home cockpit build.
-Ken was also a member of the flight crew for Worldflight Perth 2013 & 2014.
+Ken was an inaugural member of the flight crew for Worldflight Perth in 2013 and continues today in VOZ738.
+He also manages much of the IT for VOZ738 and runs this website.

 Captain Luke Bruce-Smith